 - Preheat the oven to 400°F.

 - Brush a large 12” inch cast iron skillet or round baking dish with one tablespoon of the olive oil and sprinkle in half of the chopped rosemary.

 - Arrange the beets, red onions, sweet potatoes, potatoes, turnips, and apple slices in a spiraling pattern towards the center, alternating with the variety of slices.

 - Season with salt and black pepper and roast in the oven for 30 minutes until fragrant and the edges are lightly golden and crispy.

-- Garnish with the remaining chopped rosemary and a handful of chopped parsley, and serve warm.
+- Garnish your beet gratin with the remaining chopped rosemary and a handful of chopped parsley, and serve warm.

 Recipe Notes and Variations

-- The leftovers are great layered into breakfast quesadillas or used for veggie tacos!
+- The leftovers of this beet gratin are delicious layered into breakfast quesadillas or used for veggie tacos!
 They’ll last in an airtight container in the fridge for up to 4 days.

 - While we love the rich flavor and fluffy texture of a Yukon Gold potato for this recipe, use whatever type of potatoes you have around.